-You’ve probably heard a lot about inflation recently.
+Inflation has quickly become a reality for all of us, where we are now spending more on everyday items.
 As a refresher, inflation is the increase in the cost of living over time.
-Remember when gas cost 99 cents per gallon—and now, New Mexico, you’re paying close to $3.00 a gallon or more?
+Remember when gas cost 99 cents per gallon—and now, in New Mexico, you’re paying close to $4.00 a gallon or more.
 That’s an example of inflation.

 Here are some tips that may help you manage inflation risk:

 - Look at your retirement budget and figure out what you’ll need to “earn” each year.
 By that, I mean how much money you’ll receive between Social Security benefits and retirement savings withdrawals.
 Now imagine how your budget might be affected by interest-rate movements.
 Pay special attention to healthcare costs, which for most retirees are the single largest expense.